Azure-Samples/azureai-samples/CONTRIBUTING.md

 #### Write your contribution

-If you are writing/updating a sample, please follow this guidance on how the samples should be structured:
+If you are writing/updating a sample, please follow this guidance on how the samples should be structured.

+Note that samples are organized by scenario, find the one best-suited for your sample or propose a new one for consideration.

-* Please create a **separate** directory for each authored sample.
-Each directory should contain:
+* Please create a **separate** directory for each authored sample, making sure to create it under the appropriate top-level scenario directory.
+Each sample's directory should contain:
     * A descriptive README in the root folder of your sample following the [README template].
     * Your sample
       * If you're adding a Python sample, please follow the [Jupyter Notebook template].
     * Any other supporting files for your sample (datasets, scripts, etc...).
 Samples should ideally only depend on files within their directory.

 #### Submit your pull request